vanegasj/MDTutorials/g_membed/README.md

 ```
 gmx solvate -cp POPE200.pdb -o POPE200_solv.pdb -cs spc216.gro
 ```
-The newly generated pdb file POPE200_solv.pdb is solvated with the SPCE water model available in GROMOS force field.
+The newly generated pdb file POPE200_solv.pdb is solvated with the SPCE water model available in the GROMOS force field.
 It is critical that pdb structure is visualized in VMD/Chimera to MAKE SURE THERE ARE NO WATER MOLECULES IN THE LIPID BILAYER.
 If there are a few water molecules make sure to delete them from the pdb file.
-If there are more water molecules, change the VDW radii of lipid acyl chain carbon atoms (tails) to a higher value.
-In the case of 200 POPE lipid bilayer membrane, the value was set to 1.1 angstrom.
+If there are more water molecules, change the VDW radii of lipid acyl chain carbon atoms (tails) to a higher value (One can try 0.6-1.2 Angstrom range).
+In the case of 200 POPE lipid bilayer membrane, the value was set to 1.1 Angstrom.
 Adjust the values accordingly.

 8. Make sure to update the gromacs topology file (topol.top) with the number of water molecules (SOL) added in the solvation.
 ```